tc39/notes/meetings/2019-07/july-24.md

 DD:  I really don’t want to be disrespectful, so maybe it would be best for delegates to have such  conversations with the other standards bodies, if them coming here is not OK.

-WH: I don’t understand MS’s comment, what is disrespectful here?
+WH: I don’t understand MLS’s comment, what is disrespectful here?

 MLS: As one of the champions of the built-in module proposal, I think it would have been good to discuss rules about how to build a module.
 I think that is a good thing to discuss.
 The point I’m trying to make is that it’s a little premature.
 Very similar to what happened in Berlin when several delegates made a proposal.
 I look at our CoC and I find the first point is to be respectful.

 JHD: I’m terrified that DD or anyone else walks away discouraged about getting TC39 feedback.

 TST: I think the elephant in the room is disagreement on DD's representation of built-in modules (missed…) I agree with the Apple position that they are not independent and that there is a need to coordinate.
 It is _not_ ok to pretend they are entirely separate.
-I do believe that you understand this position, to make it sound like this just doesn’t exist, is maybe what MS is reacting to.
+I do believe that you understand this position, to make it sound like this just doesn’t exist, is maybe what MLS is reacting to.

 DD: I'd like to shut this down.
 It seems my intentions have been misconstrued.
 It seems this is not the right venue; let's establish more trust.
 I agree that it has been discouraging.
 I was hoping for more collaboration but that doesn’t seem to be possible.